RESEARCH STARTER

 Landscape

-Banjul is located on St. Mary's Island (also known as Banjul Island) in the estuary of the Gambia River, situated in a navigable stretch which extends some 300 kilometers (186 miles) from the West African interior to the Atlantic coastline.
+Banjul is located on St. Mary's Island (also known as Banjul Island) in the estuary of the Gambia River, situated in a navigable stretch which extends some 300 kilometres (186 miles) from the West African interior to the Atlantic coastline.
 The Gambia River has for centuries served as key trade and transportation route in the region, a role it continues to play in the twenty-first century, particularly when fuel costs make river transport a cost-effective alternative.

-The river narrows to a width of 5 kilometers (3 miles) at the location of the capital.
+The river narrows to a width of 5 kilometres (3 miles) at the location of the capital.
 Banjul's strategic position and its well-sheltered, deep-water port have made the capital a hub for heavy commercial traffic along the river, as well as ocean-going vessels and cargo ships.
 Banjul's port, through which roughly 700,000 tons of cargo pass annually, plays a significant role in the both the local and regional economies.

-Banjul's layout reflects the influence of its British colonial history; the city, originally named Bathurst when just a settlement, is designed in an easily navigable grid pattern and centered around a central green, which is now a public park.
+Banjul's layout reflects the influence of its British colonial history; the city, originally named Bathurst when just a settlement, is designed in an easily navigable grid pattern and centred around a central green, which is now a public park.
 To the east lies the bustling Albert Market district and to the south lies the capital's busy port.
 The geographic constraints of Banjul's island location, nonetheless, have stimulated the rapid growth of the nearby towns of Bakau, Fajara, and Serrakunde.

 People

-According to the World Population Review, 481,472 people were living in Banjul as of 2023.
+According to the CIA World Factbook, 481,000 people were living in Banjul as of 2023.
 The city experienced declines in population in the late twentieth and early twenty-first centuries, going from around sixty thousand in the 1970s to less than thirty thousand in 2010.

 The migration of people from Banjul to the rapidly growing suburbs follows a period of explosive growth from the early 1960s through the 1980s, during which the capital's population more than doubled.
 The initial waves of migrants to Banjul came to the capital in search of economic and educational opportunities as well as a more modern standard of living.
 The establishment of commuter infrastructures during the 1970s, however, permitted more citizens to work in the capital but live in the less congested communities in proximity to St. Mary's Island.
+This migration has led to the rapid growth of nearby towns such as Bakau, Fajara, and Serrakunde, which are now more closely connected to Banjul in terms of population growth and urban expansion.
+These towns have become integral parts of the greater Banjul metropolitan area, contributing to its expanding population and economic activities.
+Banjul’s appeal as an economic hub and educational centre has historically attracted migrants from rural areas seeking work in the capital’s growing commercial and administrative sectors.

 Economy